JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 ## Rook

-Rook is an open source cloud-native storage orchestrator for Kubernetes, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
+Rook is an open-source cloud-native storage orchestrator for Kubernetes, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
 Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
 It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
-Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.
+Rook uses the facilities provided by the underlying cloud-native container management, scheduling, and orchestration platform to perform its duties.
 Rook integrates deeply into cloud-native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.
 Rook is hosted by the Cloud Native Computing Foundation (CNCF) as an incubating level project.